firebase/firebase-ios-sdk/SwiftPackageManager.md

 <img src="docs/resources/SPMSelect.png">

-Choose the Firebase product and any additional products that you want installed in your app.
+Choose the Firebase products that you want installed in your app.
+(Note, before 6.32-spm-beta, the Firebase product should also be selected.)

 <img src="docs/resources/SPMProducts.png">